-York Region Alliance of African Canadian Communities - Summer Literacy Identity and Math Program (SLIM Program)
+York Region Alliance of African Canadian Communities - Sankofa Literacy Identity and Math Program (SLIM Program)

-bounciness, strengthen Black students Math and Literacy Skills while reinforcing their Cultural Identity and evoke the connections between standard curriculum , culture and the environments.
-The Summer Literacy Identity & Math Program will be running from June 27th to August 25th.
-Due to the vast size of York Region and mission to fill the representation void, classes will be on a hybrid schedule (meaning programs will be online for 90 minutes each time, Mondays thru Thursdays Online and Saturdays in Person.
-The Program will also be enhanced by Parents family field trips to our Community Garden, where our community Elders will share the importance of food security, organic food, herbs, nature and environmental stewardship.
+Description: Sankofa Literacy Identity and Math Program (SLIM Program) is a Covid-19 Recovery Program.
+It aims to “go back and fetch” our student’s liveliness, strengthen Black students’ Math and Literacy Skills while reinforcing their cultural identity and evoke the connections between standard curriculum, culture, and environments.
+The Sankofa Literacy Identity & Math Program will be running from October 2022 to June 2022 (ministry funding provided from October to December 2022 only).
+Due to the vast size of York Region and its mission to fill the representation void, sessions will be online for 90 minutes, after school and on weekends.
+The Program will also be enhanced by having families meet on the 3rd Saturday of the month to discuss the importance of cultural identity and issues of importance to the Black community.

 Target Audience: Students in grades 3-6

-Description: Offers both one to one and group tutoring programs to York Region clients to assist with the social and academic needs of students.
-The program runs Monday-Friday from 4-7pm where students meet with their tutor to cover homework, review lesson plans, complete worksheets, and develop meaningful relationships together.
+Description: Offers both one to one and group tutoring programs to York Region clients to assist with the academic and social needs of students.
+The program runs Monday-Thursday from 3:30 pm - 6:30 pm where students meet with their tutor to cover homework, review lessons, complete worksheets, and develop meaningful relationships together.

 Target Audience: Students aged 6-15 from York Region